Pantoll Campground site 5, with site 4 in the background

 Pantoll Campground site 6

-Pantoll and Bootjack are walk-in campgrounds, meaning that you have park in a parking lot and carry your stuff about 50–200 yards (uphill) to your campsite.
+Pantoll and Bootjack are walk-in campgrounds, meaning that campers have to carry their stuff about 50–200 yards uphill from the parking lot to a campsite.
+Bootjack has an especially steep climb to the campsites.

 The campgrounds are first-come, first-serve and don’t take reservations.
 Pay at the ranger station; cash or check only.

-Each campsite has a barbeque grill, a fire ring, a picnic table, and a wooden food locker.
-There are restrooms with flush toilets, but both are shared with the heavy local foot traffic from the parking lots.
-There is drinking water but no showers.
+Each campsite has a barbeque grill, a fire ring or a stone Diablo stove, a picnic table, and a wooden food locker.
+There are restrooms with flush toilets, but they’re shared with the heavy local foot traffic from the parking lots.
+There’s drinking water but no showers.

 Pantoll site 3 is reserved for hike and bike camping, which costs $7.00 per person.
 Site 2 is an ADA site.